 To see prices on Amazon & buy ruby chocolate now, click here.

-The news articles written based on the company’s press releases maintained public attention for a few days, but internet searches have died down over the last couple of years.
-It’s hard to get excited over a product that very few people have tried before.
-Every “news article” is still basically a press release, with the same pictures and information, even in 2020.
+The initial news articles written about ruby cacao and ruby chocolate maintained public attention for a few days after the global press release, but really, internet searches have died down dramatically over the last couple of years.
+Even these days almost every “news article” is still basically a press release, with the same pictures and information three years later.

 The first 10 Google results for “ruby chocolate” and even “ruby cocoa” are all 400-word fluff pieces or direct-from-the-horse’s mouth Callebaut blogs.
-There’s been very little social media, no ads, no talk shows, or anything of the sort.
+There’s still been very little social media, no ads, no talk shows, or anything of the sort, all of which one would expect during these weird times, when it feel everyone is trying to push their product.
 It makes us ask ourselves what makes ruby chocolate so special?

 Chocolate is, after all, one of the most common treats in the world.
 The chocolate industry is worth billions of dollars worldwide, and often revered as recession-proof.
-Even in the worst of times, you can still afford a chocolate-flavored candy bar.
+Even in the worst of times (like now), you can still afford a chocolate-flavored candy bar.
 So I suppose that a $4 kit kat (or even a $1 one) could also be dressed up and sensationalized enough to begin making up the money spent on developing the ruby chocolate making process.
-People will never stop wanting chocolate, after all.
+After all, people will never stop wanting chocolates.

 For an example of one such press release-style video, see below.